 Section 3.2.1 describes how the MDSC can request a Transport PNC, via the MPI, to setup an ODU2 transit service over an ODU Topology described in section 3.1.1.

-This section provides the detailed JSON code describing this ODU Topology, using the [TE-Tunnel] and [OTN-Tunnel] YANG models.
+This section provides the detailed JSON code describing this ODU Topology, using the [TE-TUNNEL] and [OTN-TUNNEL] YANG models.

+Note that this example is based on -06 version of [TE-TUNNEL] and on the -02 version of [OTN-TUNNEL].
+Further changes to align with latest updates of these YANG models will be provided in the future version of this document.

-<<JSON code to be added>>
+<<JSON code to be added (use-case-1-odu2-service-00.json)>>

 Security Considerations

+This section is for further study

 IANA Considerations

 This document requires no IANA actions.